margooey/lapsus_rust/README.md

 - macos-multitouch
 - log
 - env_logger
+- chrono

 ## Download
 You can download Lapsus_Rust on the [Releases](https://github.com/margooey/lapsus_rust/releases) page.
+You can also download any built artifacts from the [workflow](https://github.com/margooey/lapsus_rust/actions).

 ## Build
 ```shell